Brian1226/Priority-Queue/Specification.md

 ## Summary

-Within the note, a user can create tasks by clicking on the "Create new task" option
+Within the note, a user can create tasks by clicking on the "Create new task" option.

 ## Actors